Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/DavidPrntz/Project-description.md

 To figure this out, I would like to create the same plot from 1.
 Separated by the attribute’s location, size and type of supermarket.
-Using location type as an example, I would then have a plot showing total sales for location type tier 1, tier 2 & tier 3 split by item category.
+Using location type as an example, I would then have a plot showing total sales for location type (tier 1, tier 2 & tier 3) split by item category.
 I would like to create these plots to show the influence of location, size and type of supermarket on sales.
-Additionally, I would like to create a plot for each of the same attributes showing the relative share of sales by item category within each location, size and type of supermarket category.
-I want to create these plots to explore how the share of each item category differs within the attribute categories.
-For example, “do baking goods have a similar share in all locations?”.

-*Example to illustrate*
+For example, “Does a store with a Tier 1 location sell more items?”. *Example to illustrate*
 <p>

 ![](Sales_by_Location.png)